 Again it would seem that Harold was at least a sometime resident of Rathsallagh.
 Gordon Merry, grandson of JJ White, recalled how the flourishing diplomat "could spend money left, right and centre, with polo ponies and badminton halls and squash courts" at Rathsallagh.
 During the war, Harold also commissioned the area's first telephone line, running from Beech Hill (where the Fentons lived) past Oldcourt through the farm at Rathsallagh and on to the main telephone exchange at Colbinstown.
 Gordon Merry recalls a linesman clambeing up the pole one afternoon to fix the line when a volatile bullock spotted him and "came roaring and pawing at the ground, putting the sods up" so the poor man had to stay up there for hours and "when he came down, his trousers were wet!"
 Harold's diplomatic career continued after his marriage with appointments to the British Consuls in Burma (1950 - 1951), Rabat (1951 - 1956) and Morocco (1956 - 1957).
 A daughter, Susan, was born in October 1953 and went on to marry Irish show-jumping legend, Eddie Macken, who was himself a a butcher’s son from Granard, County Longford.

-Following Harold's death without male heir in 1961 Patricia Pennefather sold Rathsallagh and its outlying townlands to a fun-loving German by the name of Funk.
+Following Harold's death without male heir in 1961 the popular Patricia Pennefather sold Rathsallagh and its outlying townlands to a fun-loving German by the name of Funk.
 ‘Old Funk was alright by all accounts,’ says Joe O'Flynn senior.
 ‘I never met him but he had great parties and where we have all the bedrooms coming into the yard, Larry O’Reilly from the village built a bar for it.
 He had two or three garages with the pits, and he had racing rom Germany to here, and they’d pull in over the pits and examine their vintage cars.’
 Herr Funk might have been much amused by a story which whirred around international newspapers on February 10th 1966 when the Dunlavin Fire Station caught fire.
 The fire station had been located in the granite stone Market House for several years.
 On the day in question, it would seem that one of the employees had left an oil burner under the fire engine to stop it from freezing over.
 The Wicklow People wryly observed that the plan "back-fired".
 The fire gutted the entire building, destroying the former Court Hall and the Court Clerk's office.
 A local farmer, Mr. Coleborn, hitched the charred remains of the fire engine to his tractor and heroically drew it outside; a deed that earned him the right to briefly locate his garage in the Court Hall.
 The Market House has since been restored and today serves as the Town Library.

 The O'Flynns of County Cork - Rathsallagh Golf & Country Club